-Man Claims To Cure Marine Spirit, Dupes Sister Of N25,000, Phone - Nigeria Today
+Man claims to cure marine spirit, dupes sister of N25,000, phone - Nigeria Today

 The Magistrate, Mr Jimoh Adefioye, granted the accused bail in the sum of N100,000 and two sureties in like sum.

-The post Man Claims To Cure Marine Spirit, Dupes Sister Of N25,000, Phone appeared first on leadership.ng.
+The post Man claims to cure marine spirit, dupes sister of N25,000, phone appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share